a2stuff/a2d/APIs.md

 ### `IconTK::GetHighlighted` ($08)

-Parameters: { .res 20 }
+Parameters: { .res 127 }

-Copies the numbers of the first 20 selected icons to the given buffer.
+Copies the selected icon numbers to the given buffer.

 ### `IconTK::FindIcon` ($09)